-Yasuní is a thriving tropical rainforest in Ecuador’s northeastern region, and reputed to be the world’s most biologically diverse place on the planet.
-Read on to learn about Yasuní Rainforest.
+Yasuní is a thriving tropical rainforest in Ecuador’s northeastern region, reputed to be the world’s most biologically diverse place on the planet.

-Considered part of the ‘core amazon,’ Yasuni is located at the crossroads of the Andes, Amazon, and the equator, affording its unique biodiversity.
-Yasuni is an area of land comprised of Yasuni National Park, Waorani Ethnic Reserve, and an encompassing “Untouchable Zone,” designated to protect indigenous peoples and wildlife from environmental and cultural exploitation.
-Many indigenous tribes, and over 4,000 plant species and 173 mammals call Yasuni home.
+Considered part of the ‘core Amazon,’ Yasuní is located at the crossroads of the Andes, Amazon, and the equator, affording its unique biodiversity.
+Yasuní is an area of land comprised of Yasuní National Park, Waorani Ethnic Reserve, and an encompassing “Untouchable Zone,” designated to protect Indigenous peoples and wildlife from environmental and cultural exploitation.
+Many Indigenous tribes, over 4,000 plant species, and 173 mammals call Yasuní home.

-The Waorani (Huaroani) people maintained a hunter-gatherer lifestyle until 50 years ago, when missionaries, and oil producers began taking advantage of their land and exploiting their way of life.
+The Waorani (Huaroani) people, who reside throughout Yasuní, maintained a hunter-gatherer lifestyle until 50 years ago, when missionaries, and oil producers began taking advantage of their land and exploiting their way of life.
 Since then, the Waorani have relinquished their nomadic ways, and settled down into smaller communities.
 Two of the tribes, the Tagaeri and Taromenane, have chosen to live in voluntary isolation from the outside world.
 They are some of the only isolated peoples in the world today.

-Yasuni is also one of the only places in the world where plant, mammal, amphibian, and bird species all reach their maximum biodiversity.
+Yasuní is also one of the only places in the world where plant, mammal, amphibian, and bird species all reach their maximum biodiversity.
 This area did not freeze over during the last ice age, also lending it to being an exponentially prolific environment.
-It has evolved into a refuge for other wildlife, seeking more abundant habitats from deforestation and disasters in surrounding areas.
+It has evolved into a refuge for wildlife seeking more abundant habitats from deforestation and disasters in surrounding areas.
 To give you an example of how precious this land is:

-Fortunately, there have been attempts to preserve the precious ecosystem, and the indigenous peoples that live there and have inhabited the land for centuries, perhaps thousands of years.
+Fortunately, there have been attempts to preserve the precious ecosystem and the cultures of the Indigenous peoples that live there and have inhabited the land for centuries, perhaps thousands of years.
 But there is a lot at stake.

 Yasuni’s rich oil lands have propelled this national rainforest into the global spotlight, including encroaching petroleum extraction companies that are biding for oil block concessions on preserved Yasuni lands, and those valuing to keep the “oil in the soil” and leave the oil left untouched.
 Efforts to protect Yasuni from potentially toxic extraction projects are underway, with the innovative Yasuni-ITT initiative at the forefront of the crusade: